News

 Be a Friend to an International Student at SIU-E - Is your family willing to get together with an international student studying at SIU-E once a month for their first year in the U.S.?
 You would invite them to join your family in things you already do.
 Couples and singles of any age, with or without children have found this rewarding.
 Contact jodi.olyseen@gmail.com or search for International Hospitality Program SIU-E on facebook.

-Issues, Etc.- THE LIGHT OF GOD’S WORD IN A WORLD OF DARKNESS...
+Issues, Etc.- CHRISTOLOGICAL, CREEDAL, CONFESSIONAL...
 Issues, Etc. is a radio talk show and podcast produced by Lutheran Public Radio in Collinsville, IL and hosted by LCMS Pastor Todd Wilken.
-Recent teachings include: Biblical Manhood, Loving Your LGBTQ Neighbor Without Compromise, The Death of Mainline Protestantism, Gen Z Women & the Church and more.
-You can listen on-demand at issuesetc.org, Amazon Alexa, Google Home, Apple HomePod, TuneIn, the LPR mobile app and a podcast provider.
+Recent teachings include: A Lutheran Perspective on Philosophy & Theology, The Nicene Creed, The Lord’s Prayer, The Image of God in a Broken World, Witnessing Tips and more.
+You can listen at your convenience at issuesetc.org, Amazon Alexa, Google Home, Apple HomePod, TuneIn, the LPR mobile app and a podcast provider.
 You can also tune in live weekdays from 3-5 p.m. on KFUO, 850 AM in St. Louis.

 Thanks to those who serve this week